christmas tree deforestation statistics

 4. Import Concerns: Many fake trees are imported from countries like China, exacerbating environmental issues such as soil depletion and increased carbon emissions from long-distance transport.

-See also What Is Christmas Tinsel?
+See also Halloween vs Christmas

 Although real Christmas trees are cut down, their overall environmental impact remains relatively lower.
 They play a part in the carbon cycle and return to the earth, unlike their plastic counterparts, which can contribute to environmental degradation.